nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     	Use case resumes from step 2.

-* 2b. tCheck detects an empty employee directory.
+* 2b. tCheck detects an empty Employee Directory.

    	    * 2b1. tCheck shows a warning message.